Before we get into the specifics of launching an influencer engagement strategy, let me first talk about it and what it isn’t.

 Hey @Britopian we found your conversation with @robynhannah super insightful, particularly the part about employee engagement!
 We shared a couple of our best practices for engagement & to boost our team productivity.
 Let us know what you think!

-And if so, I can understand why it would take some time if they were writing long form content.
+And if so, I can understand why it would take some time if they were writing long-form content.
 But that wasn’t the case.
-The blog post was written last June by, well, I’m not because there’s no name.
+The blog post was written the year before.

-WalkMe — TalkDesk: Both home pages say something very similar about ensuring business continuity.
+WalkMe — TalkDesk: Both home pages say something similar about ensuring business continuity.